RI-SE/smirk/docs/Data Management Specification.md

 - Verification data: Used by the independent testers at Infotiv when the model is ready for release.

 ## 4.1 Data Collection
 The SMIRK data collection campaign focuses on generation of annotated data in ESI Pro-SiVIC.
 All data generation is script-based and are fully reproducable.
-The following list presents the scripts used to play scenarios and capture corresponding annotated data:
+The following two lists presents the scripts used to play scenarios and capture corresponding annotated data.
+The first list represents positive examples, i.e., pedestrians that shall be classified as pedestrians.
+The second list reprsents negative examples, i.e., objects that shall not be classified as pedestrians.

+Positive examples:
-- Casual female pedestrian crossing from the left [LINK]
+- [P1] Casual female pedestrian crossing from the left [LINK]
-- Casual female pedestrian crossing from the right [LINK]
+- [P2] Casual female pedestrian crossing from the right [LINK]
-- Casual male pedestrian crossing from the left [LINK]
+- [P3] Casual male pedestrian crossing from the left [LINK]
-- Casual male pedestrian crossing from the right [LINK]
+- [P4] Casual male pedestrian crossing from the right [LINK]
-- Business casual female pedestrian crossing from the left [LINK]
+- [P5] Business casual female pedestrian crossing from the left [LINK]
-- Business casual female pedestrian crossing from the right [LINK]
+- [P6] Business casual female pedestrian crossing from the right [LINK]
-- Business casual male pedestrian crossing from the left [LINK]
+- [P7] Business casual male pedestrian crossing from the left [LINK]
-- Business casual male pedestrian crossing from the right [LINK]
+- [P8] Business casual male pedestrian crossing from the right [LINK]
-- Child crossing from the left [LINK]
+- [P9] Child crossing from the left [LINK]
-- Child crossing from the right [LINK]
+- [P10] Child crossing from the right [LINK]
-- Male construction worker crossing from the left [LINK]
+- [P11] Male construction worker crossing from the left [LINK]
-- Male construction worker crossing from the right [LINK]
+- [P12] Male construction worker crossing from the right [LINK]

+Negative examples: (WIP)
+- [N1] Sphere crossing from the left [LINK]
+- [N2] Sphere crossing from the right [LINK]
+- [N3] Cube crossing from the left [LINK]
+- [N4] Cube crossing from the right [LINK]
+- [N5] Cone crossing from the left [LINK]
+- [N6] Cone crossing from the right [LINK]

-Moreover, all of the above scenraios contain pedestrians standing still on the road and walking on the road toward or away from ego car.
+Moreover, all of the above scenarios contain pedestrians and objects standing still on the road and moving on the road toward or away from ego car.

-The scripts equally spaced distributions of input data using the following variation points for the pedestrian:
+The scripts equally spaced distributions of input data using the following variation points for the pedestrian and objects:

 - starting position (x, y)
 - crossing angle
-- walking or running speed
+- moving speed

-## 4.2 Data Cleaning
-Data needs to be cleaned after it has been collected: Outliers, conflicted and irrelevant data, in terms of the ODD, needs to be excluded along with invalid data.

-## 4.3 Preprocessing
+## 4.2 Preprocessing
-Normalization of data, e.g., make all images (for a perception model) the same size.
-If collecting from the real world, simulated data could be added both as disturbances in real world images and as synthetic data.
-GA, GANs can be used to automatically create “lookalike twins” of data to increase the size and diversity of the data-set.
+As the SMIRK data collection campaign relies on data generation in ESI Pro-SiVIC, the need for pre-processing differs from counterparts using using naturalistic data.
+To follow convention, we refer to the data processing between data collection and model training as pre-processing - although post-processing would be a more correct term in SMIRK.
+We have developed scripts that generate data sets representing the scenarios listed in Section 4.1.
+The scripts ensure that the crossing pedestrians and objects appear at the right distance with specified conditions and without occlusion.
+All output images are share the same characteristics, thus no normalization is needed.

+SMIRK includes a script to generate bounding boxes for training the object detection model.
+Pro-SiVIC generates ground truth image segmentation on a pixel-level.
+[The script](TBD) is used to convert the output to the approriate input format for model training.
+TBD...

-## 4.4 Data Splitting
+## 4.3 Data Splitting
 What goes where?
 Random split?
 Leave out some scripts for testing and verification, respectively?

 # 5 ML Data Argument Pattern [R] <a name="data_argument_pattern"></a>